 How to Get Started with GitHub Project Management

-Your developers are almost certainly already using GitHub, so you won’t have to worry about walking people through the sign-up process.
+Your developers are almost certainly already using GitHub or even use GitHub to host websites, so you won’t have to worry about walking people through the sign-up process.
 Of course, you might want to carry out a brief audit to make sure that everyone has the correct permissions and that they’re added to the right teams, but once your basic infrastructure is in place – and it probably is already – you’re good to go.

 Any system is only as good as the people that use it.
 Ultimately, it falls to your project management staff and your developers to make or break your processes.
 Switching to GitHub increases your odds of success, but it’s your employees who’ll determine whether it works for you.